Putting your house in a trust

 Alper Law attorneys

-Yes, a house inside a Florida revocable trust can still qualify for the homestead exemption.
+You still get the homestead exemption after putting your house into a trust.
 Under Florida law, a person is entitled to the Florida homestead exemption even after the property is conveyed to a living trust.

 We typically advise married clients to keep their homestead in personal names and to only convey the home to a trust after the death of a spouse.
 When a client is married, the home will automatically pass to the surviving spouse, who is guaranteed at least a life estate under Florida law.